TRIP ACCOUNT ACCESS

 What do the people think about us coming?

 Many of the people you will be working with have been waiting for your arrival for months.
 They are excited and amazed that you would come all the way from North America to help them!

 Will I get sick from the food or water?

-The food prepared by our hotel is safe.
+The food prepared by our hotels is safe.
 We send a packed lunch with you each day.
 Bottled water will be provided.
-Of course, we can not ensure that you will not contract a food-borne illness while serving in Africa.
-We recommend that you bring over-the-counter anti-diarrhea medicine with you.
+However, we cannot ensure that you will not contract an illness while serving in Africa and recommend that you bring over-the-counter anti-diarrhea medicine with you.
 You may also talk to your physician about a prescription antibiotic.

 Do I need to bring any money?

 Do not bring Traveler’s Checks, they will not be accepted at most locations.
-We suggest that you bring $300-$500 spending money for extra snacks, gifts, crafts and souvenirs as well as items for the church you are working with in the community if you so desire.
-Regarding tipping, there is no need to tip the wait staff, maids, etc., at the hotel.
-But you will have an opportunity to leave a tip for all hotel staff before you leave Swaziland.
+We suggest that you bring $100-$400 spending money for extra snacks, gifts, crafts and souvenirs as well as items for the church you are working with in the community if you so desire.
+There is no need to tip the wait staff, maids, etc., at the hotel, but you will have an opportunity to leave a tip for all hotel staff before you leave Swaziland.

 Is there a contract I must sign with Heart for Africa?

 Yes, you can access the contract through your personal account at Heart for Africa on the website.
 Once you sign up for a trip, you will need to complete the contract online.